hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250922496v2-where-mllms-attend-and-what-they-rely-on-explaining-autoregressive-t.md

 ---
 layout: default
-title: Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation
+title: "Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation"
 ---

 # Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation